 Your car insurance premium will likely increase if you get a speeding or distracted driving ticket.
 According to the Insurance Information Association, your driving record is taken into account when you secure your auto policy, so being riskier to insure means paying higher premiums.
 Your insurer can also re-evaluate your rate if you get a moving violation (i.e., a speeding ticket).

-Cheapest Car Insurance Companies in Arkansas for Drivers With Bad Credit
+Cheapest Car Insurance in Arkansas for Drivers With Bad Credit

 The cheapest insurance company for drivers with bad credit scores in Arkansas are:

-For military members and their families, USAA offers the cheapest insurance in the state for drivers with bad credit at $1,073 per year on average.
-MetLife is $5,239 on average a year, making it the most expensive car insurance for drivers with bad credit in Arkansas.
+For military members and their families, USAA offers the cheapest insurance in the state for drivers with bad credit at $1,065 per year on average.

 Cheapest Car Insurance in Arkansas for Military Drivers